 Whenever a new process is initialized in SHERPA - including the case of a freshly installed program using the default setup - SHERPA needs to run twice in order to calculate cross sections or to generate events.
 This is because in most cases the matrix elements are generated by AMEGIC during the first run.
-In this initialization run started by changing into the ./SHERPA-1.0.10/Run directory and executing the Feynman diagrams for the contemplable process(es) are constructed and translated into helicity
+In this initialization run started by changing into the ./SHERPA-1.0.11/Run directory and executing the Feynman diagrams for the contemplable process(es) are constructed and translated into helicity amplitudes.
+Furthermore suitable phase space mappings are produced.
+The amplitudes and the integration channels are stored in library files that need to be compiled and linked to the framework.
+The library files are found in a directory Process, which is, together with all the data files, either in the current working directory or in the directory specified by the PATH, which may be taken as an absolute path or relative to the ./SHERPA-1.0.11/Run directory.
+In order to carry out the compilation and linking procedure, the makelibs script located in the same directory where the Process directory can be

-./Sherpa PATH=specified_dir ,
+./Sherpa PATH=specified_dir,

--c configure before compiling (subset of '-t') -t rebuild 'Makefile.in's' and 'configure's'; configure before compiling -f display the full information on the setup -s create a simple install script to be customized by the user clean execute 'make clean' in every module before compiling no-abort ignore exit status of 'make' copt define option for 'configure' mopt define option for 'make' (default is '-j2') cxx define CXX flag for 'make' f define Fortran flag for 'make' force-tar force extraction of tar files (enables '-e') clean-up execute 'make clean' in every module and exit rm-libs remove shared libraries; does not remove '.lo' files make-only do not install -h display this help and exit
+-с configure before compiling (subset of '-t') -t rebuild 'Makefile.in's' and 'configure's'; configure before compiling -f display the full information on the setup -s create a simple install script to be customized by the user clean execute 'make clean' in every module before compiling no-abort ignore exit status of 'make' copt define option for 'configure' mopt define option for 'make' (default is '-j2') cxx define CXX flag for 'make' f define Fortran flag for 'make' force-tar force extraction of tar files (enables '-e') clean-up execute 'make clean' in every module and exit rm-libs remove shared libraries; does not remove '.lo' files make-only do not install -h display this help and exit